 In some languages, certain verb forms reflect the ANIMACY of their FOCUS - that is, whether or not the primary entity in the message is sentient or alive.
 In NN, ANIMACY can optionally be expressed in DEICTICS (Chapter 7).
-Species Sup- expresses this, together with POTENCY, the level of energy or threat seen by the speaker in a particular entity.
+Species Sup- expresses Potency, the level of energy or threat seen by the speaker in a particular entity.